hoffmangroup/segway/doc/api.rst

 .. py:class:: DenseCPT

-    A Numpy ``ndarray`` representing a dense CPT with a specialized string method for writing to the parameter file.
+    A Numpy ``ndarray`` representing a dense conditional probability table (CPT) with a specialized string method for writing to the parameter file.
     Supports up to 3 dimensional tables.

     .. py:method:: __init__(self, *args)